olive-groves/pigment-timeline-images/README.md

 # pigment-timeline-images
-Images for the Pigment Timeline site at `pigment-timeline-dist`
+Images for the Pigment Timeline site hosted at [`pigment-timeline-pages`](https://github.com/olive-groves/pigment-timeline-images).